United States at the 2020 Summer Olympics: Golf

 The United States entered a total of four male and four female golfers into the Olympic tournament.
 Bryson DeChambeau was originally selected for the men's team, but he tested positive for COVID-19 and was replaced by Patrick Reed.

 Xander Schauffele won gold for the United States in the men's tournament with a winning score of −18, holding off a late charge by Slovakia's Rory Sabbatini to emerge victorious by one stroke.
 Top-seeded Collin Morikawa finished fourth in the seven-man third-place playoff.
-In the women's tournament, Nelly Korda won the gold medal with a winning score of −17.
+In the women's tournament, Nelly Korda clinched the gold medal with a winning score of −17.